monikaando/PlayDateApp/README.md

 # PlayDateApp

-The first second project during Ironhack bootcamp.
+The second project during Ironhack bootcamp.
 Database of your kid's friends for tracking their availability.

 Stack: